Naismith/advent-bot/README.md

 After receiving the data, it will sort by `local_score` which is the Private Leaderboard Score, and return the top 10.

-The top 10 members are then mapped over to create (https://app.slack.com/block-kit-builder)[Slack Blocks] to send a formatted message in Slack.
+The top 10 members are then mapped over to create [Slack Blocks](https://app.slack.com/block-kit-builder) to send a formatted message in Slack.

-Lastly, using (https://slack.dev/bolt-js/concepts)[@Slack/Bolt] this will send a message in Slack (TorontoJS) to the #advent channel with the formatted slack message.
+Lastly, using [@Slack/Bolt](https://slack.dev/bolt-js/concepts) this will send a message in Slack (TorontoJS) to the #advent channel with the formatted slack message.
 Slack Bot credentials are stored on Netlify.

 ## Example Screenshot